laravel/docs/events.md

 All of the event broadcasting configuration options are stored in the `config/broadcasting.php` configuration file.
 Laravel supports several broadcast drivers out of the box: [Pusher](https://pusher.com), [Redis](/docs/{{version}}/redis), and a `log` driver for local development and debugging.
 A configuration example is included for each of these drivers.

-#### Broadcast Dependencies
+#### Broadcast Prerequisites

-The following dependencies are needed for the listed broadcast drivers:
+The following dependencies are needed for event broadcasting:

 - Pusher: `pusher/pusher-php-server ~2.0`
 - Redis: `predis/predis ~1.0`